AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/submit-public-dist.md

 ![Submission complete](./img/distrib-submission-complete.png)

-You can click **View submission details** if desired, and you will see the following type of information for your add-on.
+**View submission details** will display the details of your add-on submission:

 ![View Submission Details](./img/distrib-view-submission-details.png)

 <InlineAlert slots="text" variant="success"/>

 You can also choose to view your submission details later from the add-on launchpad by clicking **Manage** again, and then selecting any existing listing.
-If it's in *Draft* status, you can click the ellipsis button "..." and choose **edit** if you want to update the details.
+If it's in a *Draft* status, you can click the ellipsis button "..." and choose **edit** if you want to update the details.